-Israel claims military supremacy after pounding Iranian targets in Syria
+Netanyahu says Iran 'crossed a red line' after Israel pounds Iranian targets in Syria

 Russia and Israel coordinate their actions within Syria for the purpose of deconfliction.
 According to Conricus, Israel notified Russia before carrying out the overnight strikes.

 Russian and Iranian intervention in Syria's long-running civil war helped tilt the balance of power back towards Syrian President Bashar al-Assad.
-Israel has often reiterated one of its red lines that it will not allow Iran to establish a military presence in Syria

 In an interview with the Greek newspaper Kathimerini published Thursday, Assad said fears of a third world war erupting in Syria were misplaced, despite escalating tensions.